odedia/tpcf-workshop/README.md

 ```

 Note, all cloud-lab subdomain traffic will now be mapped to our recent deploy.

-**Replace ENTER_TPCF_DOMAIN with domain from *cf routes* step.**

-Cloud Foundry community members have written plugins to further automate the blue-green deployment process.
-These include:

-Autopilot: Autopilot is a Cloud Foundry Go plugin that provides a subcommand, zero-downtime-push, for hands-off, zero-downtime application deploys.
-BlueGreenDeploy: cf-blue-green-deploy is a plugin, written in Go, for the Cloud Foundry Command Line Interface (cf CLI) that automates a few steps involved in zero-downtime deploys.

 ## 5 - Configuration with Spring Boot